So, we all know that every time you show dinosaurs and cave-people together

-- Stephen Hawking did this rather hilariously to Sheldon Cooper in an episode of The Big Bang Theory, pointing out a mistake that Sheldon had overlooked.
+- During an episode of The Big Bang Theory, Stephen Hawking pointed out a mistake that Sheldon had overlooked.
 Upon noticing it, Cooper passes out.

-- Null Mysteriis is an academic organization devoted to the scientific study of supernatural creatures and phenomena, believing that things like vampires, werewolves, and mages all have rational, scientific explanations.
+- Hunter: The Vigil has Null Mysteriis, an academic organization devoted to the scientific study of supernatural creatures and phenomena, believing that things like vampires, werewolves, and mages all have rational, scientific explanations.
 Problem is, they live in the World of Darkness.
 Depending on the GM, either they're correct, and science simply hasn't advanced to the point where study of the supernatural is possible, or they have it all wrong, and the supernatural completely defies all attempts at explanation.
 Understandably, this tends to drive more than a few Null M. scientists insane.

 - This is what happens in Funny Business when a group of computer scientists learn of Jeanette's godlike powers.
 Tom is so shaken up by this that he goes on a lengthy rant about how useless his profession is if there exists a being who can ignore the laws of physics at will.
 It's not exactly "crying in the corner", but the effect is the same.